 In Denmark and Luxembourg the national parliament validates the election results; in Slovenia, the National Assembly confirms the election of MEPs.
 In Germany, the final results are published by the Federal Returning Officer one day after the vote.
 In Austria, Belgium, the Czech Republic, Estonia, Finland, Italy, Ireland, Slovenia and the United Kingdom it is up to the courts to do so, and this is also the case in Germany if the parliamentary ruling is challenged.
 In Spain the result is validated by the ‘Junta Electoral Central’; in the Netherlands, Portugal and Sweden a validation committee carries out this task.
-In France the Council of State is competent to adjudicate disputes concerning the elections, but the Minister for the Interior also has the right to do so on the grounds that the legally stipulated forms and conditions have not been observed.

 In most Member States the rules on election campaigns (permitted funding, broadcasting time slots, publication of poll results) are the same as those applying to national elections.